A commonly-used convention for describing scale structure is a number system that uses the Major Scale as the point of

 - Do not let numbers suggest that going up the scale is somehow more important than going down the scale.

-- Do not let numbers suggest that a scale is a linear construct.
+- Do not let numbers suggest that a scale is only a linear construct.

 - Do not let the numbers suggest that a “4” must exist before a “5” can exist… or that a “3” must exist before a “b3” can exist.

 Of course, any combination of notes is theoretically possible when building scales, but don’t worry about the details right now.
-For the moment, it is sufficient to understand the concept of scale structure, scale degrees, and the number system.
-You will learn lots more as your studies of scales, chords, and chord progressions unfolds.
+For the moment, it is sufficient to understand the concept of scale structure and the number system described above.
+You will learn lots more when as your study of scales, chords, and chord progressions unfolds.